MicrosoftDocs/power-platform/power-virtual-agents/advanced-bot-framework-composer.md

 - [Learn more about what you can do with Power Virtual Agents](fundamentals-what-is-power-virtual-agents.md).
 - [Introduction to Bot Framework Composer](/composer/introduction)

+## Open your bot in Composer for the first time

+> [!IMPORTANT]
-## Access Bot Framework Composer from within Power Virtual Agents
+> You should always open Bot Framework Composer from within Power Virtual Agents.
+This will ensure that Composer has all the necessary plug-ins needed for integration with Power Virtual Agents.

 1. Go to the **Topics** tab for the bot you want to edit and select the down-arrow symbol next to **+ New topic**.